linnabraham/galactic-rings/README.md

 	+ Bias the cost function
 + Create a new metric to track during model training that is a weighted sum of precision and recall.
 This metric should be based on our goals.
 Specifically the desired purity(precision) vs completness(recall) of the astronomical catalog

+# CHANGES

++ In the `kf-rand` branch, the `train_alexnet.py` script has been updated to incorporate some changes
+	+  stateful random functions
+	+ train and validation directories can now be specified separately
+	+ A new flag called `retrain` has been added that has to be specified if you intend to retrain your model.
+Earlier retrain was implied if the default value of the `model_path` variable was an existing file.